 How is Northwestern involved in file sharing complaints?

 Northwestern, along with other universities, is considered an Online Service Provider under the Digital Millennium Copyright Act (DMCA) and is therefore responsible for ensuring that illegal P2P file sharing that uses University resources—from devices to the University network—are stopped.
-The DMCA complaint process is as follows:

 - A violation notice with evidence is sent to the University.
 This notice may or may not include a settlement letter.